abolfazl6678/Retail-Demand-Forecasting-DeepLearning/README.md

-# Retail-Inventory-Demand-Forecasting-DeepLearning
 This project applies deep learning to a critical supply chain problem: predicting daily product demand in retail stores.
-Using the Kaggle Retail Inventory Forecasting dataset, I developed an Artificial Neural Network (ANN) regression model to forecast the number of units sold for each product-store-day combination.
+Using the Kaggle Retail Inventory Forecasting dataset, I developed an Artificial Neural Network (ANN) regression model to forecast the number of units sold for each product-store.

-# 🏬 Retail Inventory Demand Forecasting with ANN

-## 📌 Project Overview
+## Project Overview
-Accurate inventory forecasting is a critical challenge in retail supply chains.
-Stock-outs lead to lost sales, while overstocking increases holding costs.
-In this project, we use **Artificial Neural Networks (ANNs)** to **predict daily product demand (`Units_Sold`)** based on store, product, and inventory data.
+Accurate  product demand (Units_Sold) is a critical challenge in retail supply chains due to its direct effect on lost sales if it is lower and excess cost due to overstocking if it is higher.
+In this project, I used  **Artificial Neural Networks (ANNs)**, one of the main methods in deep learning, to **predict daily product demand (Units_Sold)** based on store, product, and inventory data.
 The dataset comes from [Kaggle – Retail Store Inventory Forecasting](https://www.kaggle.com/datasets/anirudhchauhan/retail-store-inventory-forecasting-dataset).

 ---

-## 🎯 Problem Statement
+## Project Objectives

+- Build a model to predict the number of units sold for each product
-> **Given past sales, inventory levels, and product/store details, predict the number of units sold for each product in each store on a given day.**
+- The model is built using Artificial Neural Networks (ANNs) and trained by past sales, inventory levels, and product/store details given for each product in each store on a given day

-This is formulated as a **supervised regression problem**.
+- The model is formulated as a **supervised regression problem**.
+- The performance of the model is compared to trditional machine learning models (Linear Regression, Support Vector Machine, XGboost, Random Forst)

 ---
+## Tools & Techniques used ???
+- **Python Libraries:**
+  - Numpy
+  - Pandas
+  - Matplotlib
+  - Pytorch
+  - Tensorflow
+- **Techniques:**
+  - Fully connected ANN

+---

-## 📂 Dataset
+## Dataset & Variables
+The dataset was provided in Kaggle (see Acknowledgments section) and includes detailed of retail store inventory as a table named **retail_store_inventory** with below varaibles.
-- **Rows:** ~73,000
+- **number of Rows of the table:** ~73,000
-- **Columns (examples):**
+- **Columns (variabes):**
+- Date –--------------------------- Unique identifier for each record
+- Case Number –------------------ Police department’s unique case ID

    - `Date`
   - `Store_ID`
   - `Product_ID`
   - `Product_Category`